 When your site is growing, it is very likely you’ll go over most resource limits of a shared hosting server.
 This is a strong indicator that you need to find a reliable hosting provider for your WordPress site.
 If you’re considering a reliable WordPress hosting provider, you should seriously consider InMotion hosting (which we use to power our site providing content to more than 4000 users EVERY day without any problems)

 Plugin problems causing a WordPress blank page

-If you were working on a plugin by either modifying or activating it, it is very likely that the WordPress blank page is caused by the plugin issue.
-In this case, all you need to do is to navigate to plugins directory and deactivate the concerned plugin.
+If you were working on a plugin by either modifying or activating it, the WordPress blank page is likely caused by the plugin issue.
+In this case, all you need to do is to navigate to the plugins directory and deactivate the concerned plugin.

-One other option for you if you're not sure which plugin caused the problem, is to disable them one by one until you are able to fix the issue.
+One other option for you if you're not sure which plugin caused the problem, is to disable them one by one until you can fix the issue.

 Once done, you should see your content restored as normal, however, you might not be able to do this if you are not even able to access the backend of your site.

 In most cases, once a WordPress blank page appears you wouldn’t be able to login to your WordPress admin panel.
 In this case, you’ll need to access your site via an FTP client to access the WordPress plugin directory.

 Once you logged in with an FTP client, follow the below steps to find and deactivate the faulty plugin.

 1. Go to the folder where you installed WordPress